thefool309/potential-octo-tribble/README.md

 the-contract helped me figure out if statemonts and contains my first for loop.

-I have uploaded NPC and NPC++ two versions of a DND 5e character generator I'm working on as well.
-Built in Python and C++ respectively. as I update them elsewhere I will update them here as well.
+I have uploaded NPC and NPC++, two versions of a DND 5e character generator I'm working on.
+These are built in Python and C++ respectively. as I update them elsewhere I will update them here as well.

 to be continued...